 The majority of the outlets were established within the past three decades with the largest share at 32% founded between 2000 and 2009, followed by 28% within the last 10 years.
 As for the rest of the outlets, 19% emerged between 1900 and 1989 while 5% began in the 19th century.

 The diversity of the community media sector in New York City is evident in the wide variety of languages in which it publishes or broadcasts.
 Outlets that cover news, information and advertising in English make up 55% of those surveyed.
 Among the 45% that publish in other languages, one-tenth of responding outlets report in Spanish with Bengali close behind at 7%.
 Other primary languages submitted include Mandarin, Urdu, Nepali, Turkish and other Asian- and European-origin languages.
-As a whole this sector serves audiences in some 185 languages.
+According to our survey the sector offers news in 36 languages other than English.

 Among outlets with a secondary language, 66% use English and 19% also publish or broadcast in Spanish.
 The rest of the secondary languages, numbering in the single digits, include French (4%), Swedish, Tagalog, Yiddish, Cantonese and Creole (all 2%).

 The majority of outlets (65%) do not have bureaus in other locations which underscores that most function as independent and relatively small news entities that serve a local and targeted audience.